 - University Professional and Technical Employees (UPTE): Represents certain technical, staff research professional, and hospital professional employees.

 - Federated University Police Officers Association (FUPOA): Represents police officers (but not sergeants or higher ranks) in campus police departments.

 - Association of Graduate Student Employees-United Automobile Workers (AGSE-UAW): Represents academic student employees.
-Some of the represented classifications at UCD are teaching assistants and tutors.
+Some of the represented classifications at UC Davis are teaching assistants and tutors.

-- International Association of Firefighters (IAFF): Represents firefighters at UCD and UCSC.
+- International Association of Firefighters (IAFF): Represents firefighters at UC Davis and UC Santa Cruz.
 These are the only campuses with their own fire departments.

-- Confidential employees.
-A confidential employee is one who is required to develop or present management positions with respect to collective bargaining or whose duties require access to information that contributes to the development of such positions.
-Confidential employees are excluded from coverage under HEERA and may neither belong to an employee organization nor represent covered employees.
+- Confidential employees: a confidential employee is one who is required to develop or present management positions with respect to collective bargaining or whose duties require access to information that contributes to the development of such positions.
+They are excluded from coverage under HEERA and may neither belong to an employee organization nor represent covered employees.

-(PERB).You can read about how HEERA is administered at UCD in UCD Policy & Procedure Manual Section 380-21, Employee Organization Access Regulations.
+Information on how HEERA is administered at UC Davis in the Policy & Procedure Manual can be found in Section 380-21, Employee Organization Access Regulations.